NeWildeSache/SAT-Lab/README.md

     conda env create -f environment.yml

+To run most scripts from the command line, you have to use following command structure because they are within python modules:

+    python -m <module_name>.<file_name> <arguments>

 ## Questions

 For further questions or suggestions please contact the repository owner via GitHub([NeWildeSache](https://github.com/NeWildeSache)) or mail: dominic.wild@uni-jena.de